Darkwoods Carbon Forest Project

 Canada – British Columbia – Nelson

 Validated conformance with the Verified Carbon Standard 2007.1: April 21st, 2011 (RA-VAL-VCS-014368).

-This project is designed to protect a large contiguous tract of forest, crucial watershed sources, and vital species in the Selkirk Mountains of British Columbia, Canada, from the threats of unsustainable logging.
-This project further aims to reduce greenhouse gas (GHG) emissions by stopping forest degradation through implementing Logged to Protected Forest (LtPF) practices under the VCS.
-The lands in and around the project are an important habitat for nearly 20 at-risk species, including the grizzly bear (Ursus arctos), bull trout (Salvelinus confluentus) and mountain caribou (Rangifer tarandus).
-By focusing on conservation management activities and maintaining forest carbon stocks, this project anticipates 14.66 million tCO2e emissions reductions over the project’s 100 year lifespan.
+This project is designed to protect a large contiguous tract of forest, crucial watershed sources and vital species in the Selkirk Mountains of British Columbia, Canada, from the threats of unsustainable logging.
+Darkwoods further aims to reduce greenhouse gas emissions by stopping forest degradation through the implementation of Logged to Protected Forest (LtPF) practices under the Verified Carbon Standard.
+The lands in and around the project area are an important habitat for nearly 20 at-risk species including the grizzly bear (Ursus arctos), bull trout (Salvelinus confluentus) and mountain caribou (Rangifer tarandus).
+By focusing on conservation management and the maintenance of forest carbon stocks, this project anticipates emission reductions of 14.66 million tCO2e over its 100-year lifespan.